Thomas Cook (India) Ltd. - Announcement under Regulation 30 (LODR)-Newspaper Publication

-Pursuant to provisions of Regulation 47 of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015, please find enclosed, copy of Notice published on 4th August, 2019 in Newspaper viz.
-Navshakti, intimating about the Extra Ordinary General Meeting of the Equity Shareholders scheduled to be held on Wednesday, 4th September, 2019 along with details of Cut Off Date, remote evoting facility offered to the shareholders of the Company and related matters thereto.
+This is in furtherance of our letter dated 26th July, 2019 and pursuant to provisions of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 and the Companies Act, 2013, please find enclosed, copy of Notice published on 3rd August, 2019 in Newspaper viz.
+Business Standard, intimating about the Meeting of the Equity Shareholders convened pursuant to the direction of the National Company Law Tribunal, Mumbai Bench.

 Pdf Link: